sensu/sensu-docs-legacy/source/docs/0.20/install-rabbitmq.md

 sudo yum install erlang
 ~~~

-_NOTE: If using CentOS7, please consult the following issue: https://github.com/jjasghar/rabbitmq/issues/189
-sudo yum install epel-release will allow you to properly install erlang in centOS7.
+_NOTE: If using CentOS 7, you may need to install the EPEL repository prior to installing Erlang.
+Running `sudo yum install epel-release` will allow you to properly install Erlang on CentOS 7._

 ### Step #2: Install RabbitMQ {#install-rabbitmq-on-centos-step-2}